U

 File Retention Policy

-• • Files stored under access control for reorders (timeframe agreed)
+• • Files stored for reorder continuity under access control

 • • Deletion available upon request